shivamlth27/Predicting-Judgment-decisions-using-LLM/README.md

 ## 📚 **References**

-1. Here's how you can include the link to your paper in the README:

 1. **[From RoBERTa to aLEXa: Automated Legal Expert Arbitrator for Neural Legal Judgment Prediction](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1224/reports/custom_116826881.pdf)**

 2. **[Legal Judgment Reimagined: PredEx and the Rise of Intelligent AI Interpretation in Indian Courts](https://arxiv.org/abs/2406.04136)**